maprieto/traffic-flow/README.md

 # Traffic flow
-Numerical simulation of traffic flow using Godunov schemes
+Numerical simulation of traffic flow using Godunov schemes.
+The initial conditions come from some normal of jam traffic cases in two urban tunnels, located in Ronda (A Coruña, Spain) and Horreo (Santiago de Compostela, Spain).
+The required user data are the vehicle density, the maximum velocity allowed, and the occurrence of a traffic jam.
+The numerical setting is provided by means of the number of cells and the CFL constant.

 Download
 --------